 TOS is a hybrid of both in-person and online programming, with the goal of getting the best of both types of formats.
 Our seminars will be conducted both online and in-person (six times meeting online, three times in person), taught by experienced teachers.
 The technical parts of these classes are maintained by teaching assistants to ensure a smooth class experience and to allow the seminar leaders to focus on teaching.
-Over the course of each semester, we’ll have four in-person events at a central Jerusalem location.
+Over the course of the year, we’ll have nine in-person events at our Jerusalem office.
 Each of these events will feature a lecture or debate with leading Israel public figures.
-Beforehand, we’ll have in-person discussions with your particular seminar group that will allow you to meet your classmates in person.
-Additionally, we’ll serve a delicious meal during which you can meet students from all of the different seminars.
+In addition, we’ll have in-person discussions with your particular seminar group that will allow you to meet your classmates in person.
+We’ll serve a delicious meal during which you can meet students from all of the different seminars.
 Finally, we will host two shabbatonim over the course of the year to deepen our intellectual, religious, and social bonds.

 How many seminar tracks can I enroll in?